 Meanwhile Kevin Rudd seemed at ease after the ballot today.
 Perhaps he has exercised some of the demons of his 2010 defeat which occurred without a ballot.
 The initial reports were that he had just 29 supporters in caucus but it was soon revised to 71-31.
 This was a margin that seem to please everyone in Government.
 Gillard was handsomely re-elected with over a two to one majority.
-Meanwhile Rudd was not disgraced (those two missing votes getting him into the respectable thirties) without getting the 40 or so votes he needed for the legitimacy of a second challenge to the leadership.
+Rudd was not disgraced (those two missing votes getting him into the respectable thirties) without getting the 40 or so votes he needed for the legitimacy of a second challenge to the leadership.
 His speech afterwards was both valedictory and apologetic.
 He stood up for a belief in his achievements but acknowledged others saw it differently.
-Most importantly he saw the need to commit to Gillard for the life of her Government, effectively ending his leadership challenge until either she retires or is beaten at the polls.
+Most importantly he committed to Gillard for the life of her Government, effectively ending his leadership challenge until she retires or is beaten at the polls.

 This was also a coded message to the media: he was off the drip.
 With no other senior minister with a serious axe to grind, there should be few further leaks of the kind that has destabilised the Gillard regime from the moment it took office.
 The media will keep Rudd on the preferred prime minister poll question as they do Malcolm Turnbull.
-But just as they do now with Turnbull, Rudd leadership stories will run short of juice without a quote from a “Senior Government Minister”.
+But just as with Turnbull, Rudd leadership stories will run short of juice without a quote from a “Senior Government Minister”.

 The similarities with Turnbull extend beyond this.
 Both men are brilliant intellectuals but brittle and difficult to work with.
 Both have probably burned their bridges with their caucus colleagues and may have to set up a third (or fourth) party if they are to ever re-establish their leadership credentials.
 Rudd in particular is damaged goods.
-The Australian hailed him as Labor’s best hope to defeat the Coalition in 2013, but his clear lead in the preferred prime minister stakes was in stark contrast to the respect in which he was held by the vast majority of caucus members.
+The Australian hailed him as Labor’s best hope to defeat the Coalition in 2013, but his clear lead in the preferred prime minister stakes was in stark contrast to the respect he held from the vast majority of caucus members.

-While the self-styled “K Rudd” now sits chastened on the naughty back bench, Prime Minister Gillard seemed positively ebullient post-ballot.
+While the self-styled “K Rudd” now sits chastened on the naughty back bench, Prime Minister Gillard seemed ebullient post-ballot.
 The all-out attack strategy was risky but necessary to kill off her challenger.
 She has given Abbott his election ads but they will probably be lost anyway in a tasteless and bland stew of negative messages.
 She also fended off Abbott’s Question Time attack today with ease making him look like a carping yesterday’s man while she was the forward looking leader.
-Such decisiveness may not last but it at least she can now attack without having to protect her flanks.
+Such decisiveness may not last but it at least she can now attack without having to watch her flanks.

-These two weeks have told us where the corpses are buried but so far the public is not bothered by the macabre spectacle.
-Indeed Labor got its best result in 12 months in the latest Newspoll today.
+These two weeks have told us where the corpses are buried but the public is not bothered by the macabre spectacle.
+Labor got its best result in 12 months in the latest Newspoll today.
 The two party preferred is 53-47 to the Coalition which is in the margin of error for 50-50.
-It seems the punters don’t seem to mind the blood-bath when they can see exactly who is throwing the punches.
+The punters don’t seem to mind the blood-bath when they can see exactly who is throwing the punches.
 It is also a reminder of the old mantra that when it comes to a vote “It’s The Economy, Stupid”.
 The Coalition remains all over the place in its economic policy in a time when Australia is in a relatively good position.
 Abbott’s policy-free zone was a safe bet only as long as Labor continued killing each other.
 Gillard’s win may not yet have given her clear air, but the fog of war has just got a little less dense.